Gucci Guide: 3 Most Popular Shoes and Shoe Size Conversion

 Gucci’s high price point can most simply be traced back to the brand’s rich heritage and shrewd business strategy.

-They have done this by growing an illustrious clientele over the years and creating marketing campaigns that instill their luxury status.
+Like many other luxury brands, Gucci is synonymous with prestige, wealth, and exclusivity.
+They have grown an illustrious clientele over the years and created marketing campaigns that instill their luxury status.

 Gucci’s high price point can be attributed to its exclusive clientele.
 They have claimed that they charge “as much as people are willing to pay,” and Gucci’s desirable brand positioning has proved time and time again that their clients are willing to pay a lot.